How the jaguar shamans took the arrows from my mind

 Jack Butler Yeats The Two Travellers © Estate of Jack B Yeats.
 All rights reserved, DACS 2012

 Ken MacLeod is a science fiction writer.
-His latest novel, Intrusion, has been longlisted for the Wellcome Trust Book Prize.
+His latest novel, Intrusion, was shortlisted for the 2013 Arthur C Clarke Award.

 There are two kinds of experience, both of which have happened to me several times, and I can’t explain either of them.
 In fact, I could make up any number of explanations for them on the spot: they may be mysterious but they’re not mystical, and they don’t make me suspect for a moment that anything inexplicable is going on.
 But I’ve never actually come across an explanation of them, or even an account by someone else of having had them.
 I’ve described them as best I could as minor incidents in novels, and I’ve hardly ever heard anyone say they knew just what I was talking about.